KaufmannLukas/ds-eda-project/README.md

 - The King County Housing dataset contains information about home sales in King County (USA).
 - The data was accessed via DBeaver and different tables were joint via SQL.
 - The initial data set contains > 21.000 rows and > 20 columns.
+- I created additional restrictions to the clients characteristics to be able to filter the data accordingly.
 - The description of the column names can be found in the `column_names.md` file.